 University of Rome "Tor Vergata"

 The University of Rome "Tor Vergata" is the second oldest public university in Rome, and among the largest in Italy.
 It was designed following the model of Anglo-Saxon universities and colleges, starter being operational in 1982.
-The University of Rome Tor Vergata is in the first 50 of the world’s top 50 universities established within the last 50 years, and we are at 320th/2500 place in the World University Rankings 2013/14.
+The University of Rome Tor Vergata is in the first 50 of the world’s top 50 universities established within the last 50 years.

 Its campus stretches on an area of 600 hectares, which encompasses outstanding research institutions including CNR and ASI (the Italian Space Agency).
 The new International Centre for Fundamental and Applied Physics – the Nicola Cabibbo Laboratory – promoted by the National Institute for Nuclear Physics and the University of Rome "Tor Vergata" with a view to building the Super B accelerator, will also be included in the University compound.
 Thanks also to important research centres that operate in the University’s area, such as ENEA, ESA - ESRIN, the National Institute for Astrophysics, and the Monte Porzio Catone Observatory, "Tor Vergata" is one of the most dynamic universities and scientific centres in Italy.
 Tor Vergata owes its name to the ancient "Turris Virgate" country house (14th Century), owned by the Roman noble Annibaldi family, whose remains are now under the Gentile Villa, an old country house dating back to the 16th century, which was fully refurbished and is located within the University campus.